haunt-apps/bilhete-barato-website/README.md

 # bilhete-barato-website

-Website da empresa Bilhete Barato, um SaaS de emissão de passagens promocionais via WhatsApp.
+Website for a company that sends alerts, a SaaS for issuing promotional tickets via telemessaging.

 ## License